Property up to £1m can be inheritance tax free from April

 The benefit does not apply to those who do not have children, and there are various factors to take into account before claiming the allowance.
 It tapers off for those with estates valued over £2m and does not apply at all for those with estates worth over £2.7m.

 “If your estate is worth over £2.7 million, it may make financial sense to reduce it in order to benefit from the residence allowance, for example, by making lifetime gifts,” says Elspeth.
 “If you give money or property to your children to bring down the value of your estate below the £2.7m threshold and you die within seven years, that gift will be added back into your estate for inheritance tax purposes.
-It won’t however be included for the purposes of the residential tax allowance, allowing your beneficiaries to benefit from that.”
+It won’t be included in the residential tax allowance, allowing your beneficiaries to benefit from that.”

 For those who wish to leave their property to a trust, it is important for the executor of the will to take action to ensure the tax-free allowance applies to the estate.